🍾

 🏰History and Classification

 Ambonnay earned a 100% rating on the échelle des crus, the now-defunct classification system that ranked Champagne villages on a percentage scale to determine grape pricing.
 That perfect score established Ambonnay as one of Champagne's 17 Grand Cru villages.
 The village's most celebrated plot, Clos d'Ambonnay, has been enclosed by protective walls since 1766, a testament to the long-recognized quality of its fruit.
-Krug discovered the clos and acquired it in 1991 after a seven-year search, subsequently producing one of Champagne's rarest and most sought-after prestige cuvées from its vines.
+Krug acquired the clos in 1991 after a seven-year search, and now produces one of Champagne's rarest and most sought-after prestige cuvées from its vines.

 • One of 17 Grand Cru villages in Champagne, rated 100% on the échelle des crus